accelist/nextjs-starter/README.md

 ### Add Settings to `next.config.js`

-To add runtime configuration to your app open `next.config.js` and add the `publicRuntimeConfig` and / or `serverRuntimeConfig` configs:
+To register Environment Variables into the app, open `next.config.js` and add the `publicRuntimeConfig` or `serverRuntimeConfig` configs:

 - `serverRuntimeConfig`: Will only be available on the server side. (in `getServerSideProps` or `getInitialProps` or in API routes)

 - `publicRuntimeConfig`: Will be available on both server-side and client-side (in browser). **ONLY PUT PUBLIC SETTING VALUES IN HERE, DO NOT PUT ANY SENSITIVE VALUES IN HERE!!**

-For example, to register the `WEBSITE_NAME` environment variable value:
+For example:

 ```ts
 {